 Ramona

-This recipe makes me so hungry now.
-These shrimps look perfection and I love how simple is to make too.
+The shrimp were perfection and I love how simple it was to make too.
 Thank you so much for all the tips Dennis!

 sapana